 False apologies do not ingratiate you to a customer service supervisor, who would prefer you get to the point and say what you mean.

-Sometimes you buy something with an expectation of what it’s going to be, and then it turns out to be something else.
+Sometimes, you buy something expecting what it will be, and then it turns out to be something else.
 This is always a surprise when it happens, but it’s not always a disaster.
 The form a product or service takes is not the same thing as the result it delivers.

 Doesn’t that sound reasonable, even though I just made it up?

-My point is, be open!
+My point is to be open!
 Realize that you were not buying the chewiness and the citrus flavor.
 You were buying the vitamin.
-And hey – you got the vitamin, right?
+And hey–you got the vitamin, right?
 Case closed.

-So there you have it, 3 smart money tips from the horse’s mouth.
-And that’s my dream job: to talk to people like you who care about how they spend their money and their time and who want to work things out.
+There you have it, three smart money tips from the horse’s mouth.
+And that’s my dream job: to talk to people like you who care about how they spend their money and time and want to work things out.